brinij/p3_collab-compet/Report.md

 ### Implementation Details

 In the project file there are two Python files defining five classes.
-- In `model.py` are Python classes `Actor` and `Critic` who define the structures of Neural Networks used in this project for solving the Reacher environment.
+- In `model.py` are Python classes `Actor` and `Critic` who define the structures of Neural Networks used in this project for solving the Tennis environment.
 Model architecure is shown above.
-- In `dqn_agent.py` are three Python classes: `ReplayBuffer` which implements the functionality of adding samples to a buffer and sampling from it,`OUNoise` which implements noise adding important for exploration, and `Agent` with methods `step` and `act` so that Agent can interact with the environment and add the experience to the memory, and method `learn` which is called every 5. step taken.
+- In `maddpg_agent.py` are three Python classes: `ReplayBuffer` which implements the functionality of adding samples to a buffer and sampling from it,`OUNoise` which implements noise adding important for exploration, and `Agent` with methods `step` and `act` so that Agent can interact with the environment and add the experience to the memory, and method `learn`.

 ### Hyperparameters
 Parameters that showed the best results are: